 Paul Draycott, Chief People Officer -

 A former general nurse, Paul has first-hand experience of working and supporting front line NHS services.

 Paul joined the NHS in 1985.
 Amongst others, he has held previous Board-level posts, including Director of Leadership and Workforce at North Staffordshire Combined Healthcare NHS Trust and Director of Organisational Development and Workforce at both Shropshire County Primary Care Trust and Shropshire Community Healthcare NHS Trust.
 He was also Director of Human Resources and Organisational Development at South Staffordshire and Shropshire Healthcare NHS Foundation Trust.

 Paula Hull, Director of Nursing and Allied Health Professionals -

-Paula qualified as a registered nurse at Southampton Hospitals in 1988 and had a long career in community nursing before becoming a practice nurse, working in primary care for over 10 years.
+Paula qualified as a registered nurse at Southampton Hospital in 1988.
+Following a career in community nursing, she became a practice nurse, working in primary care for over 10 years.
 After several years as a Matron in Primary Care, she joined Southern Health.
 She also worked at South Central Strategic Health Authority as a Patient Safety Manager.

 Eugene Jones, Chief Operating Officer -

 Eugene Jones joins the Trust as Chief Operating Officer from 1 April 2022.
 A highly experienced and capable director, Eugene will be joining us from East London NHS Foundation Trust, an outstanding rated organisation, where he has led on successful transformation of services and, recently, the Trust’s response to the pandemic.
 Eugene is a compassionate and inclusive leader, who puts patients, carers and colleagues first.
 He has held Director-level posts across health and social care since 2013 including mental health and community health services.

 Heather Mitchell, Director of Strategy and Infrastructure Transformation -